-A. Yes!
+A. YES!
 There are no fishing restrictions with any of our herbicide treatments.
 The herbicides used do not accumulate in the fish.
+They are safe to eat...
+ENJOY!

 Q. We don't want to use CHEMICALS in our lake... isn't harvesting a more environmentally responsible aquatic plant control technique?